BitShares (BTS) Price Tops $0.12 on Major Exchanges

-BitShares (CURRENCY:BTS) traded up 0.6% against the U.S. dollar during the 1-day period ending at 20:00 PM ET on April 9th.
-BitShares has a market capitalization of $369.32 million and approximately $70.92 million worth of BitShares was traded on exchanges in the last 24 hours.
-Over the last week, BitShares has traded up 9.2% against the U.S. dollar.
-One BitShares coin can now be bought for approximately $0.12 or 0.00000212 BTC on exchanges.
+BitShares (CURRENCY:BTS) traded down 4.2% against the dollar during the twenty-four hour period ending at 16:00 PM Eastern on April 10th.
+In the last seven days, BitShares has traded up 13.9% against the dollar.
+One BitShares coin can now be purchased for about $0.12 or 0.00000204 BTC on major cryptocurrency exchanges.
+BitShares has a total market cap of $362.19 million and approximately $61.72 million worth of BitShares was traded on exchanges in the last day.

 About BitShares